-Since the bright light from smartphones and tablets can mimic the sun and disrupt your circadian rhythm, it’s best to limit their use after sundown.
+Since the blue light from smartphones and tablets can mimic the sun and disrupt your circadian rhythm, it’s best to limit their use after sundown.
 Sticking to this schedule on the weekends can also help you maintain consistency in your sleep-wake schedule to get your biological clock back on track.

 Create a Consistent Morning Routine

-A morning routine is something all early risers have in common.
+A morning routine is something almost all early risers have in common.
 Some people use their time to meditate, exercise, or journal.
 Other people use it to pour a cup of coffee and read — as it might be their only moment of solitude in the day.
 Whatever you decide, make sure you’re exposed to ample sunlight.
 This will keep your circadian rhythms in check for better sleep that evening.